Trump slams federal court ruling on sanctuary city funding

 In his ruling, Orrick said Trump’s Jan.
 25 order targeted broad categories of federal funding for the sanctuary cities and that plaintiffs challenging it were likely to succeed in proving it unconstitutional.

+U.S. Attorney General Jeff Sessions blasted Orrick’s ruling, saying Trump’s executive order was “squarely within the powers of the President.”

+“The Department of Justice cannot accept such a result, and as the President has made clear, we will continue to litigate this case to vindicate the rule of law,” Sessions said in a statement.

-An appeal is likely to be heard by the 9th U.S. Circuit Court of Appeals before it goes to the Supreme Court.
+An appeal is likely to be heard by the 9th Circuit before it goes to the Supreme Court.
 Republicans view the appeals court as biased toward liberals, and Trump was quick to attack its reputation in his tweets.

-It “has a terrible record of being overturned (close to 80 per cent).
+It “has a terrible record of being overturned (close to 80%).
 They used to call this “judge shopping!”
 Messy system,” Trump said.

 The appeals court raised Trump’s ire earlier this year when it upheld a Seattle judge’s decision to block the Republican president’s first travel ban on citizens of seven predominantly Muslim nations.

-In May, the 9th Circuit Court will hear an appeal of a Hawaii judge’s order blocking Trump’s revised travel ban, which placed restrictions on citizens from six mostly Muslim countries.
+In May, the 9th Circuit will hear an appeal of a Hawaii judge’s order blocking Trump’s revised travel ban, which placed restrictions on citizens from six mostly Muslim countries.
 A Maryland judge also blocked portions of the second ban.

 Trump has issued sweeping condemnations of courts and judges when they have ruled against him or his administration.